The Importance of Cartography in Ancient Civilizations

 Grid Systems and Mathematical Mapping

 The development of grid systems marked a significant advancement in cartography.
-Ancient Greeks, such as Hipparchus, introduced a coordinate system that allowed for more precise mapping.
-This mathematical approach laid the groundwork for future cartographic innovations.
+Ancient Greeks, such as Hipparchus of Nicaea, introduced a coordinate system that allowed for more precise mapping.
+Hipparchus is credited with dividing the circle into 360 degrees and applying this system to geographic coordinates, enabling mapmakers to locate places with greater accuracy.
+He also developed methods for calculating distances on Earth’s curved surface using spherical geometry.

 Influential Ancient Maps